Skip to content

 ... ).show() # (6)!

-- Run a TA-Lib function faster without building an indicator -
+1. Run a TA-Lib function faster without building an indicator: "talib_func:sma" vs "talib:sma".

-- Put each pair of entry->exit and exit->entry signals into a separate column
+2. Place each pair of entry->exit and exit->entry signals in a separate column.

-- Combine all columns (i.e., positions) under the same asset to a single portfolio
+5. Combine all columns (positions) under the same asset into a single portfolio.

-- TA-Lib functions wrapped with the indicator factory are very powerful because in contrast to the official TA-Lib implementation they know how to broadcast, handle DataFrames, skip missing values, and even resample to a different timeframe.
-Because TA-Lib functions on their own are lightning fast, wrapping them with the indicator factory introduces an overhead.
-To retain both the speed of TA-Lib and the power of VBT, the added functionality has been outsourced into a separate lightweight function that can be called by the user just like a regular TA-Lib function.
+• TA-Lib functions wrapped with the indicator factory are very powerful because, unlike the official TA-Lib implementation, they can broadcast, handle DataFrames, skip missing values, and even resample to a different timeframe.
+Although TA-Lib functions are very fast, wrapping them with the indicator factory adds some overhead.
+To keep both the speed of TA-Lib and the power of VBT, the added features have been separated into a lightweight function that you can call just like a regular TA-Lib function.

 Run and plot an RSI resampled to the monthly timeframe